decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-07-29-2-round-3-round-simplex.md

 ## Acknowledgments

 We would like to thank Quentin Kniep, Jakub Sliwinski, and Roger Wattenhofer for insightful discussions and feedback.
-Yuval participated in this work while affiliated with a16z Crypto Research.
+The work is done during the authors' visits to a16z Crypto Research.

 Your thoughts/comments on [X](https://x.com/ittaia/status/1950642366483992880).